Suffering from “Imposter Syndrome?”

 Mind you all I had no former business training prior to going into this class.

 I was even able to teach another MBA student about branding and products/services from… Wait for it… Learning from my coach!

 And now this class just took me to the next level.
 Boom!
 If you need a business coach, she is certainly the real deal.” ~ Ruthann McKenzie

-Although I’ve gotten much better, I still have moments where Imposter Syndrome pokes its nose all up in my business!
-So, today I’m sharing 3 tips I use to help me send it on its merry way whenever it does show up.
+Although I’ve gotten much better, I still have moments where Imposter Syndrome rears its head!
+So, today I’m sharing 3 tips I use to help me send it on its merry way whenever it does take a seat at the table.

 3 Tips to Help you Combat Imposter Syndrome